-Our goals at International Medical Corps include:
+Our goals at International Medical Corps include the following:

-- Improve epidemiological surveillance, prevention and response to epidemic-prone diseases
+- Improve epidemiological surveillance, prevention and response to epidemic-prone diseases.

 - Contribute to health security and protection of public health.